LeeyaD/ls170/02_the_transport_layer_copy.md

 # The Transport Layer
 ### Communication between processes
-Concept of the internet as a *layered system* of communication where each layer provides a level of functionality or service to the layer above.

-Re: network communication, what's happening at the Transport layer?
+Re network communication, what's happening at the Transport layer?
 1. End-to-end communication between networked applications occurs
-  - between an application running on one host and an application running on another host
+  - between an application running on one host and an application running on another host or
   - between 2 different applications or processes running on the same host
 2. The level of network reliability is established at this layer